huckiyang/QuantumSpeech-QCNN/README.md

 ### 3.3 CTC Model for Automatic Speech Recognition

-We also provide a CTC model with Word Error Rate Evaluation for Quantum Speech Recognition.
+We also provide a CTC model with Word Error Rate Evaluation for Quantum Speech Recognition for future studies to the community refer to the [discussion](https://arxiv.org/abs/2010.13309).

 Noted this Quantum ASR CTC version is only supported `tensorflow-gpu==2.2`.
 Please create a new environment for running this experiment.